Comparing Blue Tooth Tool Trackers – Toolie vs AirTag vs Tick

 - Works as part of a “hub and spoke” technologuy

-- Easy to use
+- Easy to set up

 - Replaceable battery

 The Tick is durable, allows for easy mounting/installation and has a range of ~100 ft.
-For many business types, the Milwaukee Tick can help.

 But, like the Apple AirTag – there are a few major limitations that make the Tick a less-than-ideal option for the vast majority of service businesses.